Pinkerton syndrome

-Pinkerton Syndrome is a term for the perceived tendency of some Asians to regard Whites as superior or more desirable, especially for marriage or relationships.
+Pinkerton syndrome is a term for the perceived tendency of some Asians to regard white people as superior or more desirable, especially for marriage or relationships.

 Etymology

-Pinkerton Syndrome is derived from the 1904 opera Madama Butterfly by Giacomo Puccini, based on the 1898 short story Madame Butterfly by John Luther Long.
-The term "Pinkerton" is in reference to the character Lieutenant B. F. Pinkerton, a white U.S. Navy officer who marries a Japanese girl for convenience while docked in Nagasaki, but plans to abandon her when his ship departs Japan and to find a White American wife.
+Pinkerton syndrome is derived from the 1904 opera Madama Butterfly by Giacomo Puccini, based on the 1898 short story Madame Butterfly by John Luther Long.
+The term "Pinkerton" is in reference to the character of United States Navy Lieutenant B. F. Pinkerton, an upper class white Anglo-Saxon Protestant, who marries a Japanese girl for convenience while docked in Nagasaki, but plans to abandon her as soon as he leaves Japan and to find a suitably upper class white American wife.
+Lt.
 Pinkerton's young Japanese wife, and initially her family, are very excited about her marriage to an American man.
-However, when the Japanese wife later finds out that Pinkerton has indeed abandoned her and married a white American woman, she commits suicide.
+However, when she later finds out that Pinkerton has indeed abandoned her and remarried a white American woman, she commits seppuku.

 Empirical evidence

 Empirical evidence for the Pinkerton syndrome was first examined in Singapore.
 After a cursory search of Singapore's online media, it was argued that the Pinkerton syndrome is not restricted to interpersonal attraction.
-As such, the Pinkerton syndrome was redefined broadly "as the tendency for Asians to be prejudiced and to discriminate in favor of white people."
+As such, the Pinkerton syndrome was redefined broadly "as the tendency for Asians to be prejudiced and to discriminate in favor of white people".
 In a simulated hiring decision task, Singaporean Chinese participants rated a white job applicant as more suitable for the job and recommended them a higher salary than an equally qualified Chinese applicant.
 The study provided the first and only empirical evidence of the Pinkerton syndrome in Singapore.